DO NOT ORDAIN ANYONE HASTILY

 Unfortunately today, in many of our churches, leaders or ministers are not chosen prayerfully, but primarily based on their educational qualifications, financial status, family background, eloquence, or relationship or affinity with the Senior Pastor, General Overseer or Bishop.

 No wonder there are many leaders in our churches today who are not even genuinely born again.
 Many of them are so un-Christlike in their speech, conduct or character that even the unbelievers will not consider them as followers of Christ.
 What a disgrace!

 Dear servant of God, when you ordain or lay hands hastily upon anyone who is not called or chosen by God, you become a partaker in whatever evil the person does.

 This is why Paul warns Timothy, saying, “Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.”
 (1 Tim.
 5:22 WNT).

 Beloved, don’t become a tool in the hands of any man of God to be used in building a name or empire for himself.
 Don’t let any man of God ordain or lay hands hastily on you, but be fully convinced that God is the One calling you into the ministry or leadership position in His Church.

-Like Barnabas and Saul, don’t be in a hurry to go out, but wait until you are sent out by the Holy Spirit.
+Like Barnabas and Saul, don’t be in a hurry to go out, but wait until you are well taught, equipped, grounded in the truth, and sent out by the Holy Spirit.

 What an example for us today!

-Friend, wait on the Holy Spirit to send you forth into the work, ministry or assignment that He has prepared and called you for!
+Friend, wait patiently on the Holy Spirit to call, prepare, equip, and send you forth into the work, ministry or assignment that He has for you.